uprtcl/js-uprtcl/packages/multiplatform/README.md

 await orchestrator.loadModule(new DiscoveryModule());
 ```

-Now you can add multiple `CASModule` to register new *Content-Addressable Sources and Stores* into your application.
+Now you can add multiple `CASModules` to register new *Content-Addressable Sources and Stores* into your application.
 This will make all content-addressable object retrievable through that source integrated into the application, and they can automatically be referenced by any other entity to fetch and resolve them.

 ```ts
 import { MicroModule } from '@uprtcl/micro-orchestrator';